 Stock options are granted to provide an incentive to the Participants to achieve the longer-term objectives of the Corporation; to give suitable recognition to the ability and industry of such persons who contribute materially to the success of the Corporation; and to attract and retain persons of experience and ability, by providing them with the opportunity to acquire an increased proprietary interest in the Corporation.
-The Corporation awards stock options to the Participants based upon the recommendation of the Compensation Committee (now referred to as the Nominating & Compensation Committee), which recommendation is based upon the Committee's review of a proposal from the CEO.
+The Corporation awards stock options to the Participants based upon the recommendation of the Compensation Committee, which recommendation is based upon the Committee's review of a proposal from the CEO.
 Previous grants of incentive stock options are taken into account when considering new grants.

-Implementation of a new incentive stock option plan and amendments to the Stock Option Plan are the responsibility of the Compensation Committee (now referred to as the Nominating & Compensation Committee).
+Implementation of a new incentive stock option plan and amendments to the Stock Option Plan are the responsibility of the Compensation Committee.

-The Corporation has no other forms of compensation, although payments may be made from time to time to individuals or companies they control for the provision of consulting services.
+The Corporation has no other forms of compensation, although payments may be made from time to individuals or companies they control for the provision of consulting services.
 Such consulting services are paid for by the Corporation at competitive industry rates for work of a similar nature by reputable arm's length services providers.